Introduction to Permethrin Cream

 How To Manage Side Effects?

-Permethrin cream, it’s important to manage them appropriately.
+Permite cream, it’s important to manage them appropriately.
 Here are some general recommendations on how to manage common side effects:

-- Mild Skin Irritation
+- Moisturize the Skin

-Warning & Precautions
+Warnings & Precautions

 1. Topical Use Only: